-- Income.
 Based on your customer’s estimated salary, you can tailor different classes of products to the right people.
 For example, in the automotive industry, there is little sense in advertising first-class sports cars to people with lower incomes.
 In this case, it’s best to promote used vehicles or offer new cars with low APR.
 And vice versa, people that earn a lot of money are more likely to buy luxury brands.

-- Occupation.
 Some niche products are tailored based on employment: medical equipment, woodworking tools, fitness training equipment, software, etc.

-- Family structure.
 Think of “family pack” products in the supermarket.
 It’s best to tailor such products to families with three and more members.
 With the data about family structure at hand, you can quickly identify the target audience for such products.

-- Purchasing behavior.
+- Purchasing Behaviour.
 Look for any obstacles that keep users from making a decision.
 People hesitate to purchase for three reasons: they are waiting for the best offer, they are looking for social proof, or some of them are “just looking around” and are not in a hurry.
 Use shopping holidays to convert the first type, collect feedback from happy customers for the second type, and don’t spend much time and effort on the third type since they aren’t likely to buy anything.

 - Benefits.
 This is a way to divide customers based on the benefits they are looking for.
 You can motivate them to buy your products or services by stressing the best parts and benefits of your products.
-For instance, chewing gum gives people clean teeth, fresh breath, a nice flavor, and even an anti-stress effect.
+For instance, chewing gum gives people clean teeth, fresh breath, a nice flavour, and even an anti-stress effect.
 Find out the benefits that drive your customers towards making a purchase and emphasize them.

-- Engagement level.
+- Engagement Level.
 Some users occasionally contact your brand, so you can survey them to find out if they see a lack of value or motivation from your side.
 The others regularly use your service but don’t use its functions to the full extent.
 Share how-to videos and highlight all the features that will be handy for them.
 Lastly, people who integrate your brand into their lives require special treatment.
-You can provide them with bonuses, loyalty programs, and greetings on birthdays and anniversaries.
+You can provide them with bonuses, loyalty programs and greetings on birthdays and anniversaries.

-- Special occasions.
+- Special Occasions.
 This segmentation type helps you deliver your messages at the right time.
 Utilize events like Black Friday, Cyber Monday, national holidays, etc., to add more reasons to go shopping.
 You can implement occasion-based segmentation by collecting data from subscription forms, lead magnets, or surveys.
 These insights will help you build a positive brand image.

 This audience segmentation strategy enables you to tailor your messages based on where your customer is in their buyer’s journey.